Nature lovers and

 - Laguna de los Tres – another one for you hard-core guys 😊 Breathtaking views of Fitz Roy mountain from the shore of an emerald lagoon.
 The closest camping is Poincenot, from where it’s about 1-hour hike (400 m climb); otherwise it’s about 4 – 4.5 hrs hike from El Chalten.

-Have fun while riding a horse, sailing a boat or kayaking among the glaciers in Torres del Paine
+Patagonia highlights: #4 is Having fun while riding a horse, sailing a boat, or kayaking among the glaciers in Torres del Paine or Los Glaciares

 Kayaking on Lago Grey: Offered by Bigfoot Patagonia with departures from their camp close to Refugio Grey.

-Horse-riding: we suggest to get information from the park’s visitors centre or your accommodation.
+Horse-riding: we suggest getting information from the park’s visitors centre or your accommodation.

 Perito Moreno’s front wall is about 60